-As new COVID-safety policies roll out and the future remains uncertain, standard curriculum provided to high schoolers facing college admissions just doesn’t cut it anymore.
+As new COVID-safety policies roll out and the future remains uncertain, standard curriculum wavers.
+General information provided to high schoolers facing college admissions just doesn’t cut it anymore.
 Getting independent advice for your child in college admissions seems like a must.
+Often, the most helpful way to support your child is working with experts: college counselors.

 Today, we’ll review three common scenarios we see at Empowerly when counseling makes the biggest impact: